-You probably cringed just a little when you saw the title of this article.
-You put time, energy, money, love, and the utmost care into your hair, so it is NOT easy to watch it fall out.
+Have you ever felt like your hair just sheds uncontrollably?
+We understand the feeling!
+You put time, energy, money, and love into your hair, so it is NOT easy to watch it fall out.
 To make matters worse, you probably watch this happen every single day.
 It’s enough to make you lose your mind!

-But before you lose your mind, stop and take a deeeeep breath.
+But before you do, stop and take a deeeeep breath.
 All is not lost!
 (Literally.)
 Odds are, your shedding is perfectly normal.
-And in this blogpost we’ll tackle the whole issue of hair loss, including the differences between shedding, hair loss, and alopecia.
-We’ll explain the causes of each and how to address them.
+And in this blog post we’ll tackle the whole issue of hair loss, including the differences between shedding, hair loss, and alopecia.
+We’ll explain in this guide the causes of each and how to address them.

 Excessive hair shedding or telogen effluvium happens when the body sheds significantly more than 100 hairs every day.
 Here are some factors that cause excessive shedding, even months after the actual event:

 - Excessive stress (Caring for a loved one who is sick, going through a divorce, losing a job)